Gabriella439/dhall-manual/manuscript/YamlToDhall.md

 ... and every key has a default value, meaning that the user can omit any given key.

-This illustrates "essential complexity": the Mergify schema just happens to be complicated and there is no simple type we can use as an alternative to arbitrary YAML.
-We're not going to give up, though; we just need to specify a more sophisticated type.
+This is an example of "essential complexity": the Mergify schema just happens to be complicated, meaning that we cannot use a simple type here.
+That's okay, though; we only need to specify a more sophisticated type.

 We'll begin with the easy part: encoding the schema for each type of action.
 Each field with a default value (i.e. all of them) must be made `Optional` so that the user can omit the value if they want to select the default behavior: